SGPS Course Listings

 Program Category: (100% Online)

-47202TIC510 - -GO - -ASUSTAINING TRAUMA-SENSITIVE SYSTEMSPearson JOpen4/15(U2) 07/01/2024 to 08/16/2024 ONLN3.00
+49774TIC510 - -CE - -ASUSTAINING TRAUMA-SENSITIVE SYSTEMSPearson JOpen2/15(U2) 06/30/2025 to 08/15/2025 ONLN3.00

 SUSTAINING TRAUMA-SENSITIVE SYSTEMS

-3.00 credits.
-This course examines the rationale for developing trauma-sensitive systems that serve children and families, and the guiding principles, policies, practices and capacity to initiate, create and sustain school and organization systems that are responsive to the needs of children exposed to trauma.
+3.00 credits This course examines the rationale for developing trauma-sensitive systems that serve children and families, and the guiding principles, policies, practices and capacity to initiate, create and sustain school and organization systems that are responsive to the needs of children exposed to trauma.
 Students develop an action plan to advocate for increased cultural sensitivity in their work settings.

 Credit Type: Letter Graded